grinnell-cs/csc151-images/_eboards/eboard09.md

 * Quiz [15 min]
 * Administrative stuff [15 min]
-* Discussion [40 min]
+* An exercise [~20 min]
+* Reflections on the readings and broader issues [~20 min]
 * Write and turn in lab [10 min]

 Administrative stuff
 --------------------

+* We have class 9 on the 9th.
+Yay!
 * There are many sick people on campus.
 Consider masking.
-* We have class 9 on the 9th.
-Yay!
+* Feel free to send me questions on Teams, even at night.
+If I'm available, I'll answer them quickly.
+If not, I'll try to answer them the next day.
+* Warning!
+You will sometimes see the next class's eboard on our site.
+* I'm glad that so many of you attended the mentor session last night.
+  I'll remind you that mentor sessions are much like class in that we expect you to participate actively.
+Mentors won't lecture.

 ### Token activities

 Scholarly

+* Tuesday, 2024-02-13, noon-1:00pm.
+Some PDR.
+  _CS Table: Functional programming_.

 Cultural

 Peer

-* Roller skating this Friday in Harris center.
+* Saturday, 2024-02-10, 8:00-11:00pm, Harris Gym.
+  _Roller Skating_.

 Wellness

 Misc

-* InfoSec security survey (coming via email)
+* Monday, 2024-02-12, 4:30-5:30pm, JRC 101.
+  _Talking about disability policy with Daniel Van Sant, Director of disability policy at the Harkin Institute._

 ### Other good things